surniaulula/wpsso/readme.txt

 	* None
 * *Improvements*
 	* Added a new "WPSSO REST API" add-on and removed the WordPress REST API integration module (Pro version).
+	* Added a new FAQ: How can I add Schema aggregateRating values?
 * *Bugfixes*
 	* None
 * *Developer Notes*